Table of Contents

 Many property owners still widely hold the belief that the market value of their property is the amount that they should insure their property for.
 Rarely will you find that the market value is the same as the rebuild cost of the property, which could leave the property owner under insured in the event of a claim.
+It is therefore extremely important that you insure your buildings for the reinstatement cost rather than the market value.

 How Do I Determine My Buildings Sum Insured?